How easy is it to get to Newcastle?

 If trains aren't for you, or if you're keen to save a little money, then you can get a coach instead.
 Megabus and National Express both have routes to Newcastle, with the Megabus stopping right on John Dobson Street, a ten-minute walk from Newcastle University campus or a two-minute walk to Monument Metro Station.

-Alternatively, the National Express Bus Service stops at Newcastle Coach Station, which is a ten-minute walk to the city centre.
+Alternatively, the National Express bus service stops at Newcastle Coach Station, which is a ten-minute walk to the city centre.

-How to get to Newcastle by car?
+How to get to Newcastle by car:

 Getting to Newcastle by car is hassle-free thanks to a network of major roads running to the city centre.
 The A1 (M) links Newcastle to London, the South, Scotland and major routes across the country.